The Gospels Set 16 Study Resources

 These notes correspond with Set 16 readings in The Gospels Discipleship Journal.
-Read the Scripture first, then use these notes to deepen your understanding.
+First, use MTSM’s Pray, Read, Ask, and Pray method to study the passage devotionally.
+After you finish, use these notes to deepen your understanding if you’d like.

-👉 Continue where you are in this week’s journey with Jesus
+👉 Continue where you are in this set’s reading journey.

 Luke 15:1-10